Nippon Kempo: Spread and influence in Japan

 Since Sawayama studied with students of Kansai University when Nippon Kempo was founded, he was considered a "strong man with academic skill to match".
 After that, Kokushikan University and Meiji University began to push out practitioners towards the Kansai region, and practitioners who left a significant track record in high schools were often pushed towards universities in the Kanto region.

 Other powerful entities include Chuo University, Ryukoku University, Osaka University of Commerce, Waseda University, Kwansei Gakuin University, and Ritsumeikan University.
 In addition, the Doshisha University, which does not accept male practitioners, is also doing well at the aforementioned universities.

 Per Chris Crudelli, various Japanese Police Departments utilize Nippon Kempo as part of their training, to improve the officers' unarmed fighting skills and self-confidence.

-Due to its high availability, the association's Kenpo was incorporated into the training of the Self-Defense Forces, with Ryonosuke Mori participated in the crafting of the Self-Defense Forces' fighting manual, alongside masters of Kempo, Judo, and Tomiki-ryu Aikido.
+Due to its high availability, the association's Kempo was incorporated into the training of the Self-Defense Forces, with Ryonosuke Mori participated in the crafting of the Self-Defense Forces' fighting manual, alongside masters of Kempo, Judo, and Tomiki-ryu Aikido.
 In addition, Mori is also a lecturer at the Japanese National Police Academy and has had a great influence on development of police arrest techniques.
 There are Nippon Kempo clubs at universities all over the Japan, and is one activities of that can serve as basis for graduation.

 Shunji Matsunaga won the All Japan Kenpo Individual Championship nine times in a row from 1962 to 1970, and then won in 1975, holding the record for consecutive wins and the highest number of wins in history.
 In addition, Tetsuo Zako has won a total of 49 times and has also provided guidance overseas, helping to spread Nippon Kempo overseas.

-Nippon Kempo overseas
+Overseas

 In 1960 Nippon Kempo was introduced to the United States by one of Sawayama's students, Goki Kinuya when the latter came to California to study.
-He started the American Nippon Kenpo Federation.
+He started the American Nippon Kempo Federation.

 The style was brought to Mexico in 1971 by the Shihan Tsunanori Sakakura Koike and the Shihan Toshinori Saito.

 In 1977 Nippon Kempo was introduced to England by Luther De Gale after he spent a year in Japan.

 Nippon Kempo was also introduced to Ukraine, and many many other European countries.